mtumilowicz/java12-nio-non-blocking-selector-server-workshop/README.md

         * contains keys whose `cancel()` methods have been called (the key has been invalidated), but they have not been deregistered
 * following three steps are performed:
-  1. The cancelled key set is checked
+    1. cancelled key set is checked
       * each key in the cancelled set is removed from all three sets
       * the channel associated with the cancelled key is deregistered
-  2. The operation interest sets of each key in the registered key set are examined.
+    2. operation interest sets of each key in the registered key set are examined
-    * the underlying operating system is queried to determine the actual readiness state of each channel for its operations of interest.
+      * underlying operating system is queried to determine the actual readiness state of each channel for its operations of interest
       * if the key for the channel is not already in the selected key set bits representing the operations determined to be currently ready on the channel are set
     3. Step 1 are repeated to complete deregistration of any channels whose keys were cancelled while the selection operation was in progress.
-* selector.select( );
+* `selector.select()`
-  This call blocks indefinitely if no channels are ready.
-As soon as at least one of the registered channels is ready, the selection key set of the selector is updated, and the ready sets for each ready channel will be updated.
-The return value will be the number of channels determined to be ready.
-Normally, this method returns a nonzero value since it blocks until a channel is ready.
-But it can return 0 if the wakeup( ) method of the selector is invoked by another thread.
+    * blocks indefinitely if no channels are ready.
+    * this method returns a nonzero value since it blocks until a channel is ready
+    * it can return 0 if the `wakeup()` method of the selector is invoked
-  * `select()` - The return value is not a count of ready channels, but the number of channels that became ready since the last invocation of select( ).
+  * `select()` - return value is not a count of ready channels, but the number of channels that became ready since the last invocation of `select()`
-* wakeup( ), provides the capability to gracefully break out a thread from a blocked select( ) invocation
+* `wakeup()` provides the capability to gracefully break out a thread from a blocked `select()` invocation